7 Effective Home Remedies to Help a Constipated Dog: Our Vets Explain

 dog is constipated

-This article was updated on January 5th, 2023
+This article was updated on February 26th, 2026

-Mild cases of constipation in dogs can often be treated at home.
+Mild cases of constipation can often be treated at home.
 If this is your first time dealing with it, be sure to contact your veterinarian and follow their recommendations.
 If your dog isn’t showing any other signs, such as fever, vomiting, severe abdominal pain, or a decreased appetite, try these:

 1. Take your dog for a walk for 15 minutes